 The Memphis Innovation Corridor project will improve the quality of life for many Memphians.
-The Memphis 3.0 Comprehensive Plan and the Transit Vision project connected with a wide variety of Memphians, some who are regular transit riders and others that do not ride transit at all.
+The Memphis 3.0 Comprehensive Plan and the Transit Vision project involved over 15,000 Memphians, some who are regular transit riders and others that do not ride transit at all.
 The common identified theme regarding how to improve transit service and increase ridership was to provide more frequent and reliable routes along the primary corridors.
 This project addresses that need.
 It will provide access to the Medical District, to entertainment and jobs in Downtown and Midtown Memphis, and to the University of Memphis.
-With ten-minute headways, the services will be frequent and reliable, making it a viable transportation option for everyone.
+With ten-minute headways, the services will be frequent and reliable, making it a viable transportation option for everyone to gain access to essential services.

 For people that are not transit dependent, a frequent, reliable BRT option will provide them alternative choices for transportation.
-Whether they are going to work, to dinner, or to a Memphis Grizzlies NBA game, people that live along the corridor will have a viable option to driving their own car, Uber, or a taxi.
+Whether they are going to work, to dinner, or to a Memphis Grizzlies NBA game, people that live along the corridor will have a viable alternative to driving their own car, Uber, or a taxi.

 For those that are transit dependent, the frequent, reliable service will give them more options for connecting to services and jobs in the corridor, but also to connect to bus routes that serve other areas.
-This will improve the opportunity for access to jobs or services that may have not been reasonably available before due to less frequent bus service.
+This will improve the opportunity for access to jobs or essential services that may have not been reasonably available before due to less frequent bus service.

 One reason that this route was selected for this project was because of the jobs and services available within the corridor.
-The project passes within 1⁄2 mile of seven hospitals and three universities; within 1⁄2 mile of City Hall, the Shelby County and Federal office buildings; within 1⁄2 mile of Beale Street and the FedEx Forum; and adjacent to AutoZone Park, Overton Square, the Benjamin L. Hooks Central Library, and the Peabody Hotel.
-Along this one BRT route, the community has access to every essential need from entertainment to hotels, to government services to health care to jobs to grocery stores to retail, and the list goes on.
+The project passes within 1⁄2 mile of three universities and seven hospitals, including St. Jude Children's Research Hospital; within 1⁄2 mile of AutoZone's global corporate headquarters; within 1⁄2 mile of Memphis City Hall, and the Shelby County and Federal office buildings; within 1⁄2 mile of Beale Street and the FedEx Forum; and adjacent to AutoZone Park, Overton Square, the Benjamin L. Hooks Central Library, and the Peabody Hotel.
+Along this one BRT route, the community has access to every essential need from entertainment to hotels, to government services to health care to jobs to education to grocery stores to retail.
 Access to these many services and needs currently requires riders to transfer between buses at least once, if not more, and to rely upon buses with 30-minute to one-hour frequencies.
 This project will provide people access to all of these options on a BRT with 10-minute headways.